 There I was, sitting at a lonely table, sipping my tea as I worked.
 It was past 2:00 in the afternoon but I still had the taste of baked scallops from lunch.
 I was in the midst of finishing a task for a client when a couple of people came inside the shop.
 They took a seat at a table near mine.

 As I looked in their direction, I caught one of them staring at my monitor.
 Sure, this wouldn’t have been a big deal, but I’m terribly conscious about people looking at my work when it’s not finished and I swear I quickly pressed command + tab as a reaction.
 It must have sent the wrong idea because the guy was now looking straight at me in a weird way.

 I shifted my glance back at my monitor, trying to ignore the awkwardness of that brief moment.
 Things picked up immediately and I was back in my zone.

-I swear I wasn’t intentionally eavesdropping when they started discussing about doing business with the other guy.
-At first they were speaking in english, but as the conversation progressed, they spoke in our Cebuano dialect.
-I found it interesting that their conversation shifted from the salesperson trying to promote himself to the other guy, who was an owner of some company, trying to impress him.
+I swear I wasn’t intentionally eavesdropping when they started discussing doing business with the other guy.
+At first, they were speaking in English, but as the conversation progressed, they spoke in our Cebuano dialect.
+I found it interesting that their conversation shifted from the salesperson trying to promote himself to the other guy, who was the owner of some company, trying to impress him.

 When they left, a young couple came in.
-It looked like they weren’t in speaking terms because the girl was looking down on the table and the guy was trying too hard to talk to her.
+It looked like they weren’t on speaking terms because the girl was looking down at the table and the guy was trying too hard to talk to her.
 It was so awkward.